BlinkReceipt/blinkreceipt-ios/README.md

 [BRScanManager sharedManager].licenseKey = @"YOUR-LICENSE-KEY";
 ```

-- If you have a Scandit App Key then add it as follows:
+- If you have a Scandit app key (and included the `BRScandit` pod above) then add it as follows:

 ```obj-c
 [BRScanManager sharedManager].scanditAppKey = @"YOUR-SCANDIT-KEY";